We hear this question a lot here at Care Courses! So, How do you get a CDA credential?

-- Submit your completed application online at CDACouncil.org/YourCDA ($425) or submit by US mail to the Council ($500).
+- Submit your completed application online at CDACouncil.org/YourCDA ($425)

 Third: Demonstrate your abilities and knowledge

 Once you’ve received your ready to schedule notification from the Council, you will schedule your Verification Visit and your CDA Exam for a date within the next 6 months.
-You can do either the exam or the visit first – there is no order in which these have to be completed.
+You can do either the exam or the visit first – there is no order in which these must be completed.

 The Verification Visit and CDA Exam provide you opportunity to demonstrate your childcare knowledge, skills, and practical experience.